 Rapid diagnosis of bloodstream infections (BSIs) is crucial for patient survival and remains a significant focus for microbiologists.
 The goal is to develop assays with faster turnaround times and higher sensitivity for detection of bacteremia.
-Over the past few decades, microbiological culturing has advanced toward automated, continuously monitored, signal-based blood culture techniques.1 Integrating these systems with rapid microbial identification systems, such as matrix-assisted laser desorption ionization-time of flight mass spectrometry (MALDI-TOF MS), can significantly reduce reporting time.
-Moreover, MALDI-TOF MS is gaining popularity in clinical microbiology laboratories due to its ability to facilitate early identification, ease of operation, and relatively low running costs.2 A notable application of MALDI-TOF MS is its ability to identify pathogens directly from positive blood cultures, addressing the traditionally longer reporting time associated with blood culture reporting compared to other samples.
-Rapid identification of bacteremia is among the most critical microbial diagnostic emergencies.3 Other bacterial identification methods, such as nanoparticle enrichment on bacterial cells through MALDI-TOF MS and biochips for bacterial cell analysis, can also be used for pathogen identification.4-6 However, there are two key considerations when identifying organisms in positive blood cultures using MALDI-TOF MS. First, the limit of detection is 105 colony-forming units (CFU)/spot for bacteria and 104 CFU/spot for yeast, which requires concentrating the bacteria or yeast from samples.^{7,8} Second, various components in the blood culture broth, such as blood cells and the culture media per se, must be removed using either physical methods (such as differential centrifugation) or alternative methods, such as clot activation or the use of lysis buffer.
+Over the past few decades, microbiological culturing has advanced toward automated, continuously monitored, signal-based blood culture techniques.
+Integrating these systems with rapid microbial identification systems, such as matrix-assisted laser desorption ionization-time of flight mass spectrometry (MALDI-TOF MS), can significantly reduce reporting time.
+Moreover, MALDI-TOF MS is gaining popularity in clinical microbiology laboratories due to its ability to facilitate early identification, ease of operation, and relatively low running costs.
+A notable application of MALDI-TOF MS is its ability to identify pathogens directly from positive blood cultures, addressing the traditionally longer reporting time associated with blood culture reporting compared to other samples.
+Rapid identification of bacteremia is among the most critical microbial diagnostic emergencies.
+Other bacterial identification methods, such as nanoparticle enrichment on bacterial cells through MALDI-TOF MS and biochips for bacterial cell analysis, can also be used for pathogen identification.4-6 However, there are two key considerations when identifying organisms in positive blood cultures using MALDI-TOF MS. First, the limit of detection is 10 colony-forming units (CFU)/spot for bacteria and 10 CFU/spot for yeast, which requires concentrating the bacteria or yeast from samples.
+Second, various components in the blood culture broth, such as blood cells and the culture media per se, must be removed using either physical methods (such as differential centrifugation) or alternative methods, such as clot activation or the use of lysis buffer.
 In this study, we evaluated two different methods used to identify

-Corresponding author: Purva Mathur (purvamathur@yahoo.co.in)
+\Corresponding author: Purva Mathur (purvamathur@yahoo.co.in)

-This is an open-access article under the terms of the Creative Commons Attribution License, which permits use, distribution, and reproduction in any medium, provided the original work is properly cited.
+© 2025 Author(s).
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution 4.0 International License, which permits use, distribution, and reproduction in any medium, provided the original work is properly cited.

-© 2025 Journal of Biological Methods published by POL Scientific pathogens directly from blood samples using MALDI-TOF MS. We explored their effectiveness in the rapid detection of BSIs, discussed the integration of MALDI-TOF MS into the blood culture workflow, and highlighted the promising array of pathogens identified.
+Submitted: 20 November 2024; Revision received: 25 December 2024; Accepted: 14 February 2025; Published: 12 March 2025 pathogens directly from blood samples using MALDI-TOF MS. We explored their effectiveness in the rapid detection of BSIs, discussed the integration of MALDI-TOF MS into the blood culture workflow, and highlighted the promising array of pathogens identified.